kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 >
 > --- Thomas Jefferson to James Madison (1789)

-Buterin pointed out years ago that questions about proof of work and proof of stake boil down to broader questions about how much we value "decentralization"---freedom from overarching, "centralized" checkers and balancers that fail in manifold, sometimes obscure, ways.
+Buterin pointed out years ago that questions about proof-of-work and proof-of-stake systems boil down to broader questions about how much we value "decentralization"---freedom from overarching, "centralized" checkers and balancers that fail in manifold, often obscure, ways.
 Proof of work is expensive, but that expense may be worthwhile.
 Hope for a viable alternative would spare us that valuation riddle.
 What we can automate safely at low cost and negligible risk, we will